-It features an incredible series of new and creative study experiences which all extend learning beyond the confines of the classroom.
+Deep Learning features an incredible series of creative study experiences which all extend learning beyond the confines of the classroom.

 Part of regular school experience for students in Years 7, 8 and 9, it involves ‘collapsing’ the timetable for four-day programmes of study, typically spread out over a number of weeks.

 Every term features a Deep Learning programme, with students able to choose from a wide selection of units that interest them.
 Each has been specially designed to give students the opportunity to explore and delve into a feature of the curriculum in more detail.

 All require leadership, problem solving and teamwork skills, whilst also testing students’ concentration and focus, ability to make decisions, their humour and dynamism.